quinnbfrancis/Stardew-Valley-Giftopedia/README.md

 # Stardew-Valley-Giftopedia
-Quick and easy script to figure out the tastes of every giftable villager in Stardew Valley Simple as inputting the name of the villager you'd like to gift and then inputting which reaction you're after (e.g.
+Quick and easy script to figure out the tastes of every giftable villager in Stardew Valley It's as simple as inputting the name of the villager you'd like to gift and then inputting which reaction you're after i.e. Loves
+, Likes
+, Neutral
+, Dislikes
+, Hates

+e.g.
 Enter Villager: Pam

-Enter response: Loved
+Enter reaction: Loves

 Your Output: